lit/lit.dev/packages/lit-dev-content/site/docs/tools/starter-kits.md

 ### Next steps

-Ready to add features to your project?
+Ready to add features to your component?
 Head over to [Components](/docs/components/overview/) to learn about building your first Lit component, or [Templates](/docs/templates/overview/) for details on writing templates.

 For details on running tests and using other tools, see the starter project README: